NICUs have specialized technology to care for the youngest, most vulnerable patients.

 Specialized intensive care unit

-Other specialized technology in the NICU include bili light therapy to treat jaundice, non-invasive ventilator technology to support breathing without the need for a breathing tube, and mother’s breast milk or donated breast milk fortified with extra calories, protein and calcium to help infants grow.
-The NICU offers therapeutic hypothermia for infants who experience birth-related oxygen deprivation and show signs of brain injury.
+Other specialized technology in the NICU includes bili light therapy to treat jaundice, non-invasive ventilator technology to support breathing without the need for a breathing tube, and mother’s breast milk or donated breast milk fortified with extra calories, protein and calcium to help infants grow.

 Child Life & Expressive Therapies at Marshfield Children’s Hospital has activities that help the babies stay on track with their developmental goals, as well as ways to provide support to baby’s parents and other siblings.
 Social workers and pediatric psychologists also provide coping strategies.